The use of OSTree brings fully atomic upgrades, easy rollbacks and workflows that are familiar to users of immutable, image based servers.

 If you are looking for a graphical desktop environment based on OSTree and designed for developers, look at Fedora Silverblue.

-If you are looking for a traditional dnf based operating system for your ARM device, look at Fedora ARM
+If you are looking for a traditional dnf based operating system for your ARM device, visit Fedora.

 If you are looking for a lightweight yet powerful and scalable core OS for your Internet of Things project, you came to the right place!
 Download the images now!